Entanglement and factorization in axion-de Sitter universes: Introduction

-One might associate the finite entropy for each of the universes in terms of a dual quantum mechanical system with a finite number of degrees of freedom.
-However, it has been discussed in several contexts that attaching such interpretations for pure dS space, also leads to obstacles.
-One instance is when performing the late time limit evaluation of bulk correlators.
-Different works find that correlators would decay exponentially with time and reach a vanishing value asymptotically, which conflicts with the results found for generic quantum mechanical systems with a finite number of degrees of freedom that one would associate with the finite entropy of dS space \cite{Dyson:2002nt}.
-Progress in the holographic interpretation of the correlators for the Gibbons-Hawking saddle \cite{Gibbons:1976ue} was recently done in \cite{Aalsma:2022eru,Chapman:2022mqd}.
-The discrepancy has been recently alleviated in \cite{Mirbabayi:2023vgl}, who finds that including wormhole geometries in Euclidean anti-de Sitter (AdS$_2$) space and continuing to Lorentzian dS$_2$ space lead to a non-vanishing answer for the late time bulk correlators, in agreement with expectations.
-However, the discussion specializes in two dimensions given the technical challenges of finding these saddles to the Euclidean path integral in higher dimensions.
-In our work, we explore whether the Euclidean wormhole geometries produced with axion fluxes in asymptotically dS universes can indeed lead to the same type of conclusions in a higher dimensional case.
-We perform the explicit analysis in the geodesic approximation, where one considers heavy particle states propagating along a geodesic in the explicit axion-dS background geometry.
-Our results agree with the general expectations that the norm of correlators reaches a non-vanishing value at late times, associated with the finite Hilbert space dimensions for the dual theory.
+Thus, we associate entangled dual quantum systems with a {{non-trivial Hilbert space to the holographic entanglement entropy between each of the asymptotically dS universes under assumption of dS/CFT}}.
+However, it has been discussed in {{different}} contexts that attaching such interpretations for pure dS space also leads to obstacles.
+One instance is when evaluating the late time limit of bulk correlators \cite{Dyson:2002nt}.
+It has been found that the correlators decay exponentially with time and reach a vanishing value asymptotically, which conflicts with the results found for generic quantum mechanical systems with a finite number of degrees of freedom that one would associate with the finite entropy of dS space {{(whose Hilbert space interpretation is debated)}}.
+In our work, we explore whether the asymptotically dS universes with axion fluxes in \cite{Aguilar-Gutierrez:2023ril} lead to {{similar}} type of conclusions in higher dimensions.
+We do the analysis in the geodesic approximation for the corresponding thermal two-point functions {{between the dual theories at $\mathcal{I}^+$}}, where one considers heavy particle states propagating along a ({{timelike}}) geodesic in the background geometry. {{The correlation function does not decay to a vanishing value at late times, although its physical interpretation is subtle since the dual theory does not need to be unitary.}}